lewangdev/catcatgo/README.md

 # Cali

-Cali is a fast & simple blog tool powered by Python.
+Cali is a fast & simple blog tool powered by Python 3.